Sustainability

 Hydrogen as a key to the energy transition

-We are investing In various feedstock sourcing options and conversion technologies, including the production of renewable and low-carbon hydrogen, aiming to achieve optimal decarbonisation outcomes while minimising regulatory compliance costs.
+We are investing In various feedstock sourcing options and conversion technologies, including the production of renewable and low-carbon hydrogen, aiming to achieve optimal decarbonisation outcomes while minimising compliance costs.
 At the same time, we are reviewing maritime import options for hydrogen and its derivatives, as well as assessing the feasibility of pipeline imports through the European Hydrogen Backbone (EHB).

 Own production